Richard Ingrams: Personal life

 Ingrams married Mary Morgan on 24 November 1962; they had three children: a son, Fred, who is an artist; a second son, Arthur, who was disabled and died in childhood; and a daughter, Margaret ("Jubby") a mother of three who died in 2004, aged 39, of a heroin overdose in Brighton.

 Ingrams played the organ for many years in his local Anglican church in Aldworth, Berkshire, each Sunday.
 The Romney Marsh Historic Churches Trust was formed under the patronage of Ingrams and the then Archbishop of Canterbury, Robert Runcie.
 In 2011 he announced he had converted to Roman Catholicism.

 Ingrams currently lives in Berkshire with his wife (who is also his god-daughter) Sara, a medical researcher.
-Before they married in 2011 he had a "long-term partner, Debbie Bosley, a waitress-turned novelist 27 years his junior".
+Before they married in 2011, Ingrams had a "long-term partner, Debbie Bosley, a waitress-turned novelist 27 years his junior".

 His sister-in-law (wife of his late brother Rupert, a publisher) was Davina Ingrams, 18th Baroness Darcy de Knayth; his nephew Caspar is the present baron.

 A biography, Richard Ingrams: Lord of the Gnomes (ISBN 0-434-77828-1) by Harry Thompson, was published in 1994.
-In 2020, his life was encapsulated in a satirical mock-autobiography, "Richard Ingrams Writes his Memoirs," published in The Fence.
+In 2020, his life was encapsulated in a satirical mock-autobiography, "Richard Ingrams Writes his Memoirs", published in The Fence.